SpencerMullen/MusicWebsite/README.md

 ## Other Notes
 - I finished this site in 2023 but have saved reviews for a couple of years.
 - Surround text using asterisks for bold and underscore for italics.

+## Lessons I Learned the Hard Way
+- Local Storage can only store strings so bool === true is false but bool === 'true' will be true
+- Do not filter, sort, or search on the frontend
+- It is very hard to know why your cookies/session isn't saved cross site